okelada/MSFS-LOD-Maker/README.md

     >___Asobo gizmos are unstable and sometimes make my Blender 4.2 crash when toggling 'exclusion from view layer' after moving from layout workspace to modeling or vice-versa.___

   - Minsizes can be calculated as per SDK published curves.
+  - Minsizes can be per collection or per object.
   - <span style="color:red">**Warning:** </span>___your lod0 children will be renamed, both nested collections and objects___<br>
     - Their names will be appended '\_LOD00'.<br>
     - Dot characters will be transformed to underscores.<br>